n8owl027/Inference/Class Notes/Lecture 05/Lecture 05.md

 ## Situation 3

+- Population variance is unknown

-- The population variance and population mean is unknown
+- Population mean is unknown

 - Small in sample size